An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Diversity and Generalization in CAD

-\paragraph{Train/test sets.} Both the training sets and the test sets contain counterfactual examples corresponding to a particular perturbation type.
-To test the generalization from one perturbation type to another, we use two types of test sets: \emph{aligned test sets} that contain CAD generated by the same perturbation type as the training data; and \emph{unaligned test sets} whose examples are generated by unseen perturbation types (e.g. training on examples from \ctrltag{lexical} and testing on examples from \ctrltag{negation}).
+\paragraph{Train/test sets.} Both the training sets and the test sets contain counterfactual examples generated by a particular perturbation type.
+To test the generalization from one perturbation type to another, we use two types of test sets: \emph{aligned test sets} where examples are generated by the same perturbation type as the training data; and \emph{unaligned test sets} where examples are generated by unseen perturbation types (e.g. training on examples from \ctrltag{lexical} and testing on \ctrltag{negation}).